 Research may be part of your coursework or as as part of individual research opportunities working with professors.

-Our dedicated undergraduate research facilities and Teaching Labs also provide opportunities for students to engage in hands-on learning.
+Our dedicated undergraduate research facilities and Active Learning Labs also provide opportunities for students to engage in hands-on learning.

 Clubs & Activities